 We’re going to get a little nit-picky with spelling here, so bear with us: squalane oil is the hydrogenated byproduct of squalene oil.
-That vowel switch is important, since squalene is a natural substance that’s produced within your body, and it works to maintain moisture and hydration within your skin.
-This antioxidant is a superstar because it neutralizes environmental damages and serves as an effective anti-ager for your skin.
+That vowel switch is important since squalene is a natural substance that’s produced within your body, and it works to maintain moisture and hydration within your skin.
+Squalene is an effective antioxidant that scavenges and reduces free radicals [source].

 Chemists hydrogenate squalene to produce squalane oil that can be used on its own or within everyday products applied topically to prevent fine lines and wrinkles.
-Manufacturers will typically use the natural squalene found in olives, sugarcane, wheat germ, rice bran, or palm trees [source] to create the cosmetic squalane oil, making it one of the leading organic ways to fight the aging process, according to board certified dermatologist Dr. Ellen Marmur.
+Manufacturers will typically use the natural squalene found in olives, sugarcane, wheat germ, rice bran, or palm trees [source] to create the cosmetic squalane oil, making it one of the leading organic ways to fight the aging process, according to board-certified dermatologist Dr. Ellen Marmur.

 What are the benefits of squalane oil?

 While some people are into injectables and chemical-laden anti-aging products, others choose the all-natural route.
 If you’re in the latter group, there are multiple ways to incorporate squalane into your routine, as advised by experts.
 However, it is important to note that this oil is still being researched, so not all claims are fully backed by science.

 Even so, dermatologists still rave about this oil—and it could be worth a try if you’re looking for any of these perks:

 It’s lightweight and non-greasy.

-Though you know how important it is to ensure your pores are quenched, no matter your skin type, heavy, thick moisturizers can wreak havoc for some.
-Especially if you are typically oily on your t-zone or you would classify yourself in the ‘sensitive’ category, Dr. Sarin says squalane oil could be a game-changer.
+Though you know how important it is to ensure your pores are quenched, no matter your skin type, those thick, greasy moisturizers can wreak havoc for some.
+If you are typically oily on your t-zone, or you would classify yourself in the sensitive category, squalane oil could be a game-changer.

-It isn’t overly heavy like some formulas and it doesn’t have those greasy-like properties either.
-Because of this, she says it’s not only versatile, but safe to use on all skin types — mostly.
-If you’re prone to breakouts, it’s important to chat with your dermatologist before starting use since squalane mimics the oils we already have, so it could pose a threat for breakouts.
+That’s because it isn’t overly heavy like some formulas, and it doesn’t have those greasy properties either.
+Because of this, it’s not only versatile but safe to use on all skin types—mostly.
+If you’re prone to breakouts, it’s important to chat with your dermatologist before starting squalane since it mimics the oils we already have and could pose a threat for breakouts.

 It absorbs fast.